17 ROUTE COMMUTER LOT Falmouth Park and Ride

 Falmouth and Fredericksburg’s rich colonial and Civil War history add depth to the park’s significance.

 Best photography times are early morning and late afternoon.
-Fall foliage offers dramatic shots, and riverside views are stunning year-round.
+Fall foliage offers dramatic shots, and riverside views are striking year-round.

 Visitors are encouraged to follow Leave No Trace principles to protect the delicate river ecosystem and maintain the park’s natural beauty.